shiveshmishra46/WebSolutions-AI/README.md

 3. Write basic inline docs (prop descriptions).
 4. Add it to your sections as needed.

-Update Navbar Links:
-- Edit the navigation array in src/constants to add, remove, or reorder links.
-- Ensure each target section has a corresponding id for smooth scrolling.
+Make a component respect performance mode:
+1. Import useDevice from context.
+2. Read performanceMode.
+3. Conditionally render Ultra (3D) vs Balanced (PNG) as shown above.

 ---

+## Testing and Debugging Tips

+- Simulate Low-End Devices:
+  - Chrome DevTools → Performance → CPU Throttle (4x/6x).
+  - Network Throttle to “Fast 3G/Slow 4G” for image loading checks.
+- Force a mode:
+  - In console: localStorage.setItem("performance_mode","balanced") or "ultra"
+  - Reload; or use the PerformancePanel to toggle.
+- Validate modal flow:
+  - sessionStorage.removeItem('mode_changed_via_panel'); reload to see DeviceDetectionModal after 1.5s.

+---

 ## FAQ

-- Can I use this as a multi-page app?
-  - Yes.
-Start with React Router or keep it as a polished single-page landing site.
+- Why default to Balanced mode on refresh?
+  - To protect UX on unknown/low-end devices and avoid jank.
+- Can Ultra mode be enabled automatically based on hardware?
+  - You can add heuristics (e.g., hardware concurrency, memory, GPU checks).
+For now, user choice + panel override is implemented.
-- Does it require a backend?
+- Do I need a backend?
   - No. It’s a static, client-first site.
-You can integrate APIs or a backend as needed.
+You can integrate APIs as needed.
-- Can I deploy without Tailwind?
-  - Tailwind is deeply integrated.
-Removing it is possible but not recommended.

 ---